bt422210/BT4222-Group-10/README.md

 # News Recommendation Models on Microsoft MINDS (small) Dataset

 Our repository contains a complete project implementation that evaluates four recommendation models and their performance on the Microsoft MINDS (small) Dataset.
-Our aim is to compare classical and neural architectures in addressing information overload and improving personalised news delivery, with a particular focus on lightweight solutions feasible for smaller alternative news platforms in Singapore.
+Our aim is to compare classical and neural architectures in addressing information overload and improving personalised news delivery, with a particular focus on models feasible for smaller alternative news platforms in Singapore.

 ##  📌 Project Overview